rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ####Platforms

 * Windows Mobile
-* Symbol Devices Only(Only compatible with DCR7000-x00)
+* Zebra Devices Only(Only compatible with DCR7000-x00)

 ###pinEntry